leandrocotsa/galga-updater-v2/README.md

   <img src="https://github.com/leandrocotsa/galga-updater-v2/blob/main/imgs/the-frame.jpg?raw=true" width="700" />
 </p>

-This is the second iteration of my project, designed to keep my sister updated about her dog while I'm taking care of her during my sister’s work hours.
+This is the second iteration of this project, designed to keep my sister updated about her dog while I'm taking care of her during my sister’s work hours.
 She constantly asks me—almost every hour—how her dog is doing, so I built this to save her from needing to ask.

 The goal of this project is to remotely send and display a canvas with photos and/or text.
 With this setup, I can send her visual updates on how Galga (her dog) is doing.